Protecting Critical Infrastructure

 Positive Security Obligations*||No||Yes||Yes|

-*The obligations under the Positive Security Obligations will need to be 'switched on' (through the making of a rule) for each class of assets, meaning that there will be no regulatory burden experienced by industry under the Positive Security Obligations until defined within the Rules.
+*The obligations under the Positive Security Obligations will need to be 'switched on' (through the making of a rule) for assets, meaning that there will be no regulatory burden experienced by industry under the Positive Security Obligations until defined within the Application Rules.

 Benefits of the reforms

-The Department of Home Affairs will work in partnership with critical infrastructure operators to develop requirements that strike a balance between uplifting security and ensuring businesses remain viable and their services remain sustainable, accessible and affordable.
+The Department of Home Affairs is working in partnership with critical infrastructure operators to develop requirements that strike a balance between uplifting security and ensuring businesses remain viable and their services remain sustainable, accessible and affordable.
 An uplift in security and resilience across critical infrastructure sectors will mean that all businesses benefit from strengthened protections to the networks, systems and services they rely on.

 What consultation was undertaken on the reforms?